Tracing the Devil’s Contract to Its Roots

 Summoning Demons: Insights from Demonology

-Demonology, the study of demons and supernatural entities, offers intricate details on summoning demons.
+Demonology, the study of demons and other supernatural entities, provides intricate details on summoning them.
 According to demonological texts, specific days and hours are designated for summoning each demon, and rituals often involve elaborate ceremonies and incantations.
 A notable ninth-century text, “Miraculum Sancte Marie de Theophilo,” presents a narrative in which a Jew engages with Diabolus through a ritual.
 This text is one of the earliest known references to making pacts with demonic entities.
 Another intriguing tale is that of Jonathan Moulton, an eighteenth-century brigadier who, according to rumors, traded his soul for a continuous supply of gold coins.

 The Profound Symbolism of the Contract